certbot/certbot/docs/using.rst

 ``certbot`` on a machine other than your target webserver, you can use one of Certbot's DNS plugins.

-These plugins are still in the process of being packaged by many distributions and cannot currently be installed with ``certbot-auto``.
-If, however, you are comfortable installing the certificates yourself, you can run these plugins with :ref:`Docker <docker-user>`.
+These plugins are not included in a default Certbot installation and must be installed separately.
+While the DNS plugins cannot currently be used with ``certbot-auto``, they are available in many OS package managers and as Docker images.
+Visit https://certbot.eff.org to learn the best way to use the DNS plugins on your system.

 Once installed, you can find documentation on how to use each plugin at: